 Funding children’s palliative care

-- Working to ensure that the pilot sites are supported and the wider sector is involved in developing and testing the new system.
+- working to ensure that the the children's palliative care sector is involved in testing and further developing the new system

-- Lobbying to maintain sustainability funding through the transition, including the £10 million a year for children’s hospices, so that it continues to meet any shortfall.
+- lobbying to maintain sustainable funding during the transition to the new system - which we believe should include the £11 million NHS England grant for children’s hospices, so that it continues to meet any shortfall.